 Heat pumps offer an energy-efficient alternative to furnaces and air conditioners in climates with moderate heating and cooling needs.
 Running on electricity, heat pumps basically move the air—moving heat from a cool place to a warm place.
 This means that during the winter a heat pump moves heat from the outdoors into your house to warm the building.
 During the summer, a heat pump will remove the heat from your house to move it to the outdoors.

 Because of their energy efficiency in using the air already in your home, having a heat pump can cost approximately one quarter of the cost of a conventional heating or cooling unit.

-Air Specialist offers two different Carrier heat pumps for our Houston clients, some of the most efficient and reliable heat pumps in the industry.
+Air Specialist offers two different heat pumps for our Houston clients, some of the most efficient and reliable heat pumps in the industry.

 The heat pump has the ability to act as a reverse air conditioner in the winter as it moves heat into your home, and a pump that removes heat from your home in the summer.

 During the dead of winter you won’t find heat pumps “look” outdoors for heat.
 That is because even when it is below freezing temperatures outside, heat is still present.
 Your heat pump will find it, and transfer it inside to heat your home.